wkshum/Complex-variables/README.md

 # Complex-variables

-The folder `BrownChurchil` contains LEAN solution to the book "Complex variables" by Brown and Churchill.
+The folder `BrownChurchill` contains LEAN solution to the book "Complex variables" by Brown and Churchill.

+LEAN formalation of my lecture notes on complex variables is in the folder `MAT3253`.